 The general public is invited to attend a workshop to learn about the OUC Management Clean Energy Roadmap Recommendation, a critical step in finalizing the Electric Integrated Resource Plan (EIRP).
 Following a presentation of the recommendations, attendees will have the opportunity to provide comments to the Board for consideration prior to its adoption of the plan.

-To confirm your attendance, please email RSVP@ouc.com with your name, address, and number of guests.
+To attend in person an RSVP is required.
+Please email RSVP@ouc.com with your name, address, and number of guests.

 OUC Announces Plan to End Coal-Fired Generation

 Public Workshop will be held November 17

 ORLANDO, FL - Management at Orlando Utilities Commission (OUC – The Reliable One) released its recommendation to significantly reduce the use of coal no later than 2025, eliminating it no later than 2027.
 The result of the utility’s Electric Integrated Resource Plan (EIRP) process supports its strategic plan for Net Zero CO2 Emissions by 2050 goal, as well as interim targets of 50% CO2 emissions reduction by 2030 and 75% by 2040 .
 Using solar as the main source of new energy, OUC will also invest in energy storage and other clean technologies to ensure reliability and resiliency are maintained.